 How reliable is the media for data?
-This is primarily an issue with media such as landline telephone and cellular telephone, which were initially designed for voice communications.
+This is primarily as issue with media such as landline telephone and cellular telephone, which were initially designed for voice communications.
 Landline modems used in the system should, where possible, support error correction algorithms.
-Cellular links can suffer special problems such as signal fade and cell switching requiring the use of special cellular modem protocols such as MNP-10, CDMA, or GPRS to handle these problems effectively.
+Cellular links can suffer special problems such as signal fade and cell switching requiring the use of special cellular modem protocols such as MNP-10 to handle these problems effectively.